Analyzing Vy Global Growth (VYGG) and The Competition

 |2.45

-As a group, “Holding & other investment offices” companies have a potential upside of 74.24%.
-Given Vy Global Growth’s rivals higher probable upside, analysts clearly believe Vy Global Growth has less favorable growth aspects than its rivals.
+As a group, “Holding & other investment offices” companies have a potential upside of 79.40%.
+Given Vy Global Growth’s peers higher possible upside, analysts clearly believe Vy Global Growth has less favorable growth aspects than its peers.

-This table compares Vy Global Growth and its rivals’ net margins, return on equity and return on assets.

 Summary

-Vy Global Growth rivals beat Vy Global Growth on 8 of the 10 factors compared.
+Vy Global Growth peers beat Vy Global Growth on 8 of the 10 factors compared.

 Vy Global Growth does not have significant operations.
 It intends to effect a merger, share exchange, asset acquisition, share purchase, reorganization, or other similar business combination with one or more businesses in the financial, technology, and business services sectors.
 The company was incorporated in 2020 and is based in Grand Cayman, the Cayman Islands.